 This document explains how to verify the client driver version and how to use the Cisco Light Extensible Authentication Protocol (LEAP) in the Microsoft Windows XP operating system.

-Cisco recommends that you have knowledge of the use of Windows XP
+Cisco recommends that you have knowledge of the use of Windows XP Control Panel.

 This document is applicable to all Cisco Aironet Client Adapter cards that are installed in PCs that run the Windows XP operating system.

 Refer to Cisco Technical Tips Conventions for more information on document conventions.

 In order to verify the driver that is loaded on the computer, follow these steps:

 From the Windows desktop, right-click the My Computer icon and choose Properties.

 Click the Hardware tab.